By Liam Higgins

 The mayors of Nabón and Oña say the valley between their towns is the perfect location for a new Cuenca airport.
 The site, off the Pan American highway south of Cuenca, is flat, at a lower elevation than Cuenca, and has a dry, fog-free climate.

-The major problem, say board members of the Cuenca Airport Corporation (CORPAC), is the distance from the city: 72 kilometers, or 45 miles, with an estimated drive-time of an hour and 20 minutes from Cuenca’s city center.
+The problem with the Nabón – Oña site, say board members of the Cuenca Airport Corporation (CORPAC), is the distance from the city: 67 kilometers, or 42 miles, with an estimated drive-time of an hour and 15 minutes from Cuenca’s city center.

 The location is one of several considered by Cuenca officials since 1978 when they first decided that the airport should be relocated.
 Constructed on farmland on the outskirts of Cuenca in 1941, the Mariscal La Mar Airport today sits in a highly populated area.

 But finding a good site for a new airport is not easy.
 “Because of the geography, there are few suitable places to build a new facility near Cuenca,” says Rafael Emerson, a Latin American airport consultant.
 “You have to deal with elevation, topography as well as weather issues such as fog.
 Finding an area with a three or four kilometer stretch of flat land is a real challenge in any mountainous location.”